 Students who are meeting Satisfactory Academic Progress may re-take courses up to three times, but only at regular tuition rates.
-Students repeating a course for a second time may count the credits for that course in a financial aid award calculation only if the original grade earned is an "F/FA".
-A third attempt at a failed course will not be eligible for any financial aid.
-If a student elects to repeat a course for which a grade above "F/FA" was earned, the credits are not included in the financial aid award calculation, thereby making the student responsible for payment out-of-pocket at regular tuition rates.
-The credits for all repeated courses along with the credits from prior attempts will be included in credits attempted for the purposes of determining Satisfactory Academic Progress.
+Students repeating a course for a second time may count the credits for that course in a financial aid award calculation only if the original grade earned is an "F/FA."
+If a student elects to repeat a course for which a grade above "F/FA" was earned, the credits are included in the financial aid award calculation only if the program requires a higher grade to be considered "passing" than what the student has previously earned.
+In this case if the student fails the previously passed course all future eligibility to receive financial aid for that course is discontinued.
+The credits for all repeated courses, along with the credits from prior attempts, will be included in credits attempted for the purposes of determining Satisfactory Academic Progress.
 The highest grade earned from a repeated course will be used in the calculation of the student's cumulative GPA.
 The student's GPA will be recalculated to reflect the highest letter grade.
-If more than one attempt results in the same letter grade, only the most recent one will be used in the calculation of GPA
+If more than one attempt results in the same letter grade, only the most recent one will be used in the calculation of GPA.

 Students who fail a required course three times and have a cumulative grade point average of 2.0 or greater may be able to switch to another program that does not include the course as a required part of the program curriculum without going through the program appeal process.
 Students who fail a course three times, and who cannot switch to another program as determined by the program change appeal process, will be terminated from the College.
-Those students cannot return to the College until they successfully complete an equivalent to the course elsewhere by earning a grade of C or higher and transfer it back in to Rasmussen College, in accordance with meeting the transfer of credit requirements.
-In the case of credit transfer, on "F/FA" grade will remain for purposes of GPA calculation.
-However, all of the course credits, both failed and transferred, count in the student's Cumulative Completion Rate (CCR).
+Those students cannot return to the College until they successfully complete an equivalent to the course elsewhere by earning a grade of C or higher and transferring it back in to Rasmussen College, in accordance with the transfer of credit requirements.
+In the case of credit transfer, an "F/FA" grade will remain for purposes of GPA calculation.
+However, all of the course credits both failed and transferred, count in the student's Cumulative Completion Rate (CCR).
+Foundation courses may only be repeated one